machine mastery

 Correct tamping technique with level pressure arrows

-• Polish with a slight twist at the end
+• Little twist at the end to polish the surface

 4. Stale Coffee Beans